clinch/elevation/README.md

 - `floorRequest(floor, [direction])`: A request is made to pick up or drop off a passenger.
 In the case of a Passenger waiting for the elevator to arrive, they will request the elevator to a *floor* and also specify an intended *direction*.
 A passenger who has already been picked up will call this but will only specify a *floor*, since they are already on the elevator.
     + Param `floor`: The floor which is requested for a passenger to get on or get off.
     + Param `direction`: (*Optional*) The (possibly incorrect) direction which the passenger intends to travel.
+- `move(floor, direction)`: An event fired every time the elevator moves past a floor.
+    + Param `floor`: The floor the elevator is currently passing.
+    + Param `direction`: The direction which the elevator is travelling.

 ### Methods